November 4, 2025, Statewide Special Election

 Eligible citizens that have not registered:

 A new California law allows citizens to register and vote after the registration deadline.
-In order to qualify, the voter submits a conditional voter registration application in person at the Registrar of Voters.
+In order to qualify, the voter submits a conditional voter registration application in person at the Registrar of Voters, an Early Vote site or a polling place.
 After completing the application, the voter will be provided with a provisional ballot.

-- View the Vote Early page [available soon] for locations
+- View the Vote Early page for locations